Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 ```

 It's completed in about 30 seconds and found 1091 trips.
-Now you will run the similar search, but with the help of the H3 function ][H3_GRID_DISK](https://docs.snowflake.com/en/sql-reference/functions/h3_grid_disk) which you use to get a K-Ring with the "radius" of four hexahons:
+Now you will run the similar search, but with the help of the H3 function [H3_GRID_DISK](https://docs.snowflake.com/en/sql-reference/functions/h3_grid_disk) which you'll use to get a K-Ring with the "radius" of four hexahons:

 ```
 WITH kring AS